marcorags/temporal-action-segmentation-fs-jump3d/README.md

 This repository uses [CVPR2024-FACT](https://github.com/marcorags/CVPR2024-FACT) as a Git submodule.

+The submodule is a fork of the original FACT repository, used as the base Temporal Action Segmentation framework for this project.
+We adapted this fork to support the FS-Jump3D experimental setup, including project-specific configuration and evaluation changes.

-FACT is the base Temporal Action Segmentation framework used in this project.
-The main repository contains the project-specific documentation, preprocessing utilities, setup instructions, and FS-Jump3D adaptation logic, while the `CVPR2024-FACT/` submodule contains the FACT framework used for training and evaluation.
+The main repository contains the project documentation, preprocessing utilities, setup instructions, and FS-Jump3D-specific workflow.
+The `CVPR2024-FACT/` submodule contains the FACT framework used for training and evaluation.

 The submodule is pinned to a specific commit to keep the experimental setup reproducible.